This brief will go through the near-term and medium-term actions required to ensure long-term sustainability for the Bay Area Hospital.

 Much of the Hospital’s present financial pressure traces back to a single financing decision: To engage high-interest private-sector debt instead of using low-cost public financing available through the Oregon Facilities Authority or other rate-advantaged programs for hospitals and public entities.

 Today, a substantial share of the hospital’s revenue leaves Oregon entirely as interest payments to a foreign bank.
-Refinancing that debt with State-supported financing would immediately reduce the interest burden and provide the breathing room needed for the hospital’s restabilization plan to succeed.
+Refinancing that debt with State-supported financing would immediately reduce the interest burden and provide the vital breathing room needed for the hospital’s restabilization plan to succeed.

 Solution